Canine epileptoid cramping syndrome

 Canine epileptoid cramping syndrome (CECS), previously known as Spike's disease, is a hereditary dog disease initially found in Border Terriers and has since been documented in many other dog breeds including Labrador Retrievers and Chihuahuas, with similarities to canine epilepsy.
 Its cause is unknown.
-In 2015, a study concluded: "Canine epileptoid cramping syndrome in Border Terrier's is a gluten-sensitive movement disorder triggered and perpetuated by gluten and thus responsive to a gluten-free diet."
+In 2015, a study concluded: "Canine epileptoid cramping syndrome in Border Terriers is a gluten-sensitive movement disorder triggered and perpetuated by gluten and thus responsive to a gluten-free diet."

 Symptoms

 CECS can first occur at any age between a few months and 7 years.